ofiwg/libfabric/man/fi_getinfo.3.md

 *FI_REMOTE_READ*
 : Indicates that the user requires an endpoint capable of receiving read memory operations from remote endpoints.
-Remote read operations include some RMA and atomic operations.
+This flag requires that FI_RMA and/or FI_ATOMICS be set.

 *FI_REMOTE_WRITE*
 : Indicates that the user requires an endpoint capable of receiving write memory operations from remote endpoints.
-Remote write operations include some RMA operations and most atomic operations.
+This flag requires that FI_RMA and/or FI_ATOMICS be set.

 *FI_REMOTE_CQ_DATA*
 : Applications may include a small message with a data transfer that